-This flexible foundation course in art and design is taught online through a mix of self-directed study, live study days and a student community hub.
+This flexible foundation programme in art and design is taught online through a mix of self-directed study, live study days and a student community hub.

-Designed to fit around your day-to-day commitments, this new online certificate will help you to establish momentum and resilience in your creativity.
+Designed to fit around your day-to-day commitments, the programme will help you to establish momentum and resilience in your creativity.
 Supported by an online community of students and tutors you will improve competence and confidence in the core skills in art and design.

 You can expect to:

-Learn skills in a broad range of subjects and mediums through seven skills development modules, each will take an estimated 4 days to complete, we reccommend you allow additional time to apply what you learn in your sketchbooks:
+Learn skills in a broad range of subjects and mediums through seven skills development modules, each will take an estimated four days to complete, we recommend you allow additional time to apply what you learn in your sketchbooks:

-Module 3 (April)- painting – watercolour / oils
+Module 3 – Painting watercolour / Painting oils

-Module 4 (May) - printmaking – texture / hybrid
+Module 4 – Relief printmaking / Hybrid Printmaking

 Contextual and critical studies

-You will develop reflective practice skills through the use of a learning journal, reviewing artwork that is interesting and relevant to you, from a broad range of sources.
-This expands your knowledge and understanding of art frameworks that underpin development of your own work.
+You will develop reflective practice skills by making use of a learning journal, reviewing artwork that is interesting and relevant to you, from a broad range of sources.
+This will expand your knowledge and understanding of art frameworks that underpin development of your own work.

 Working to a set brief, you will develop visual and contextual research skills to identify a personal response to a subject.
-This module provides a structured approach to the research and development of your own artistic response to a brief.
-This will include drawing, mapping, primary and secondary sources and how to find them, reflection and review, finding your focus through creating an artwork.
-You will be given guidance on how to present the work, and complete a written summary statement.
+This module provides a structured approach to achieve this through drawing, mapping, use primary and secondary sources, experimentation, reflective practice and review to make final artwork.
+You will be given guidance on how to present the work and complete a written summary statement.
 This one module includes two group tutorials and one individual tutorial.

-In addition to the tutorials in module 8, you will receive two individual tutorials.
-The first tutorial after module 2 and second tutorial after module 5.
+In addition to the tutorials in Module 8, each student will receive two individual tutorials.
+The first tutorial after Module 2 and second tutorial after Module 5.
 Tutorials last 30 minutes and provide opportunity for you to discuss you work, progress and aims with a course tutor.
 You are required to prepare your coursework, sketchbooks and key points from your learning journal in advance for discussion.